top of page

 Professional quality oil-based ink for block printing on paper.
 These are the inks I use.

-The ink set contains 5 x 115gm pots of ink from the transparent range.
-Crimson, cobalt blue, cadmium yellow, dense black and transparent.
+The ink set contains 5 x 115gm pots of ink from the transparent range: crimson, cobalt blue, cadmium yellow, dense black and transparent.
 Approx £30.50 at Hawthorn Printmaking Supplies.

 Caligo Safe Wash Relief Printing Ink Set